Sports in the Las Vegas metropolitan area: Baseball

 Las Vegas is home to the Las Vegas Aviators of the Pacific Coast League (AAA), who play at Las Vegas Ballpark.
 The park is in a part of Summerlin that lies outside the Las Vegas city limits.
 Established in 1983, the team had previously played as the Las Vegas Stars from 1983 until 2000 and later the Las Vegas 51s from 2001 until 2018 at Cashman Field until the opening of their new ballpark in 2019.
-The Aviators are currently the AAA affiliate of the Oakland Athletics.
+The Aviators are currently the AAA affiliate of the Athletics.

 When the team came to Las Vegas in 1983 they became the first professional sports team to play in Las Vegas since the Las Vegas Wranglers baseball club who played from 1947 to 1952 and 1957 to 1958.

 Soccer

 Beginning in 2018, Las Vegas became home to a USL Championship soccer team known as the Las Vegas Lights FC.
 The team plays at Cashman Field, and in its first season became the second team to play within the Las Vegas city limits.
 Following the 51s' rebranding as the Aviators and move to the new ballpark, Lights FC were the only professional team that plays within the city limits until the arrival of the XFL (2020) Vegas Vipers beginning in 2023, who used to share the stadium with the Lights before disbanding.

 Back in 2012, Las Vegas was awarded a MASL soccer team called The Las Vegas Legends who began playing in the Orleans Arena & the Las Vegas Sports Park until 2016.
 In 2019, the Legends returned this time as a member of the NPSL in 2020 and won the Southwest Division in 2021.
 The Legends are now in the NISA Nation and currently play at Peter Johann Memorial Field.